ADGEfficiency/adgefficiency.github.io/_pages/reading_list.md

 ### 20 - The Power of Myth - Joseph Campbell

-... reveals how the themes and symbols of ancient narratives continue to bring meaning to birth, death, love, and war.
+Reveals how the themes and symbols of ancient narratives continue to bring meaning to birth, death, love, and war.

 ### 21 - How to Get Rich - Felix Dennis